MrMicrowaveOven/AlgorithmsCurriculum/README.md

   * Finish all reviews by 3pm, so you should start right after lunch.
 * Send your reviewers the links to your Job App Materials before you start pairboarding at 11am.
 * Build your list of companies you'll apply to
-  * Add 15 companies to [Jobberwocky][jobberwocky] per day until you find a job
+  * Add 15 companies to [Jobberwocky][jobberwocky] per day until you find a job.
-  * Edit the status to "Will Apply" until you send your application
+  * Edit the status to "Will Apply" until you send your application,
     * Hover over the company name to add application details.
     * While you're researching the company, craft your company blurb.
 For more about blurbs, see the [cover letter][cover-letter] page.
   * Rank companies 1 to 3